Grand Rapids Marijuana Charter Amendment Explained

 Grand Rapids Michigan Decriminalizes Marijuana.

-BTW It takes hours to provide you with common sense analysis of new laws.
-We provide it to you free.
-We simply ask that in return, you keep us in mind should you need a personal injury lawyer, a marijuana lawyer, a Grand Rapids criminal defense lawyer or a litigation lawyer to help you with a car accident, a lawsuit, a criminal charge, or other legal issue and that you give us a chance to…interview for the job.
+BTW.
+It takes a lot of time to provide common sense analysis of this type.
+We provide it to you free, all we ask is that you keep us in mind should you need a personal injury lawyer, a marijuana lawyer, a Grand Rapids criminal defense lawyer or a litigation lawyer to help you with a car accident, a lawsuit, a criminal charge, or legal issue.

 Grand Rapids Michigan Decriminalizes Possession and Use of Marijuana.

-Marijuana remains illegal to use and possess in Grand Rapids, Ann Arbor, Detroit, Flint, and elsewhere.
+Marijuana remains illegal to use and possess in recreational marijuana cities like Grand Rapids, Ann Arbor, Detroit, Flint, and elsewhere.
 However, the civil penalty for the non-criminal violation (similar to a parking ticket) is a monetary fine.
 The fine was $5 for two ounces or less in 1972 when Ann Arbor passed the most radically lenient marijuana law in the United States.
-For more on the history of Ann Arbor's recreational marijuana ordinance you can read about it on Wikipedia.
+For more on the history of Ann Arbor's recreational marihuana ordinance you can read about it on Wikipedia.

 Broad Medical Use Defense.

-The Grand Rapids Marijuana Ordinance allows a broad 'medical use' defense that far surpasses the defense recognized under state law.
-Most controversial, the Amendment does not require that the marijuana be possessed or used for medical purposes.
-This means that although state law strictly prohibits possession and use of marijuana except for limited medical reasons, a person busted in Grand Rapids for non-medical possession or use of marijuana will be punished by a $25 fine (this assumes, of course, the possession/use occurred within City limits and the person is busted by a Grand Rapids City cop).
-An unregistered medical marijuana patient can ask the court to waive the fine if the person has a medical purpose or reason for using or possessing the marijuana.
+The Grand Rapids Marijuana Ordinance allows a broad 'medical use' defense that far surpasses the defense allowed by the state medical marihuana act.
+Most controversial, the Charter Amendment does not require that the marijuana be possessed or used for medical purposes.
+This means that although state law strictly prohibits possession and use of marijuana except for limited medical reasons, a person busted in Grand Rapids for non-medical possession or use of marijuana will be punished by a $25 fine (this assumes, of course, the possession/use occurred within City limits and more importantly, you are busted Grand Rapids city cop).
+An unregistered medical marijuana patient can ask the court to waive the fine if the person has a medical purpose or reason for using or possessing marijuana.

 We hasten to remind any over-zealous reefers that possession, sale, and use of marijuana, if not in Grand Rapids or if not for medical reasons under state law, are serious crimes.
-Federal law does not recognize any medical marijuana laws.
-People are still being sent to jail for marijuana crimes.
+In addition, federal law does not recognize state medical marijuana laws.
+People are still being sent to jail and prison for marijuana crimes.

 A word to the wise: Don't SMOKE and DRIVE.